cilium/cilium/Documentation/cmdref/cilium-agent.md

   -t, --tunnel string                                           Tunnel mode {vxlan, geneve, disabled} (default "vxlan" for the "veth" datapath mode)
       --tunnel-port int                                         Tunnel port (default 8472 for "vxlan" and 6081 for "geneve") --version                                                 Print version information
-      --vlan-bpf-bypass ints                                    List of explicitly allowed VLAN IDs, '0' id will allow all VLAN IDs
+      --vlan-bpf-bypass strings                                 List of explicitly allowed VLAN IDs, '0' id will allow all VLAN IDs
       --vtep-cidr strings                                       List of VTEP CIDRs that will be routed towards VTEPs for traffic cluster egress
       --vtep-endpoint strings                                   List of VTEP IP addresses --vtep-mac strings                                        List of VTEP MAC addresses for forwarding traffic outside the cluster